kacperbojakowski/final-project/07-employment/1-portfolio/index.md

 ### Where to publish?

 Attaching projects to emails can be awkward, if not impossible (file size limits).
 Ideally, you should collect all your works in one place and publish them online.
-Then, you could simply include the link on your resume.
+Then you just include the link on your resume.

 First, you will need a hosting service to upload your resources.
-If you have a blog or a website where you can store and share your files – and you know how to – that's one option.
-If you'd rather follow a simple method with few technicalities – read on.
+If you have a blog or a website where you can store and share your files – and you know how to – that's an option.
+If you'd rather follow a simple method with few technicalities, read on.

 ### How to publish your portfolio on GitHub Pages